 - restrictions may apply.

-To find out what you might be entitled to, use an independent benefits calculator.
+Find out what benefits you might be entitled to using an independent benefits calculator.

 You will have to show a good reason for not claiming earlier, for example, if you were given the wrong advice or you have been unwell, that might be a reason.